- What Is Apple Cider Vinegar?

 - To maximise the benefits, buy organic ACV.

-- Do not consume plain apple cider vinegar as it can erode your tooth enamel and oesophagus.
-Dilute it in water or any other liquid (non-vinegar/ non-acidic) and drink it.
+- Do not consume plain ACV as it can erode your tooth enamel and oesophagus.
+Dilute it in water or any other liquid (non-vinegar/non-acidic) and drink it.

 - Immediately rinse your mouth with water after consuming apple cider vinegar to protect your enamel from harm.